 That’s all it took for the black girls and the white girls to forget our preconceived ideas and become fast friends.
 It took one girl who decided to step out of her comfort zone and reach out to us.

 That girl with her arms crossed, leaning against the building – that bad-to-the-bone girl?
 We later became good friends and played basketball together all the way through high school.

 Much later, in 10th grade, I was elected President of the 10th-grade class.
-It just so happened that on the day the votes were taken, there were more blacks than whites that day and it goes to show that we really had integrated . . . at school.
+It just so happened that on the day the votes were taken, there were more blacks than whites in attendance and it goes to show that we really had integrated . . . at school.

 But Then What Happened?

 I’d like to say that everything was hunky-dory and we lived happily ever after.